 The amount of water Plants need depends on the amount of light they are getting.
 Therefore, in winter, there’s less light, which is why you must be waterless as well.
 Overwatering can cause the Roots to decay, slowly killing the plant.
 Only water if the soil feels dry and in need of water, or else leave them be.

-Taking care of plants during winter is a little tricky, yet the award is more.
+Taking care of plants during winter is a little tricky, yet the reward is more.

 About Author